canonical/sphinx-docs-starter-pack/help-woke.rst

    .. _link definition: https://some-external-site.io/master/some-page.html

 You can now refer to the label ``link definition_`` in the body of the text.

+Here :none:`wokeignore:rule=master,` is an example where a URL element contains the string "master":

 Exempt an entire file
 ---------------------